This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 – Clinically Enhanced for Medical Support,

-– Clinically Enhanced for Medical Support and Behavioral Support
+– Clinically Enhanced for Medical Support and Dual Diagnosis

 You will note that each measure that applies to the Clinically Enhanced tier has one of the following codes in the “Clinically Complex Category” field: